MatthiasSchinacher/MS_DRLND_Continuous_Control/README.md

     149 2.5199999436736107 1.3801999691501259 0.009999999776482582 0.03999999910593033 62138 0.17719999999967717
     ...

+#### Amendment 2018-12-11 (Version 2)
+The output for the 20- agents version is sligthly different
+- instead of the simple score (sum of rewards), we list the average score (accross the 20 agents per episode)
+- instead of the minimum step- reward, we list the minimum score (accross the 20 agents per episode)
+- instead of the maximum step-rewards, we list the maximum score (accross the 20 agents per episode)

 # The solution
 To my big disappointment, my agent did not reach the target score of 30.
 I think however, that there is a bug in the environemt or a funny